fewrux/fewrux/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-* :mortar_board: Computer Science Student
+Computer Science student with a background in advertising agencies as a Copywriter and Account Manager, leading teams and serving large clients in-house.

+In life outside of LinkedIn, I am a Yoga teacher and I have lived in an Ashram for 7 months as a retreatant and resident teacher.

+Whenever I can, I travel to collaborate on ecovillage, agroforestry, and bio construction projects.

-* :computer: Learning JavaScript and Ruby
+* :computer: Learning JavaScript, Java and Ruby
 * :mailbox: LinkedIn Profile ---> https://www.linkedin.com/in/felipecrubio/